Crowan: Geography

 Crowan had a population of 2,375 (2001) which had increased to 2,454 in the 2011 census.
 Crowan Churchtown is not the largest settlement: there are villages at Praze-an-Beeble, Nancegollan, Bolitho and Leedstown and a hamlet at Black Rock (on the B3280 road four miles (6.5 km) south of Camborne and five miles (8 km) north of Helston).
 The hamlets of Carzise, Clowance Wood, Drym, Fraddam, Gwinear Downs, Horsedowns, Nine Maidens Downs, Noonvares, Paul's Green, Releath, Townshend and Tremayne are also in the parish.

 The River Hayle rises near Crowan and flows through the village and the railway branch to Helston passed nearby.

 Notable buildings and antiquities

 The parish church is dedicated to St Crewenna and is built of granite.
 St Crewenna was possibly one of the Irish saints accompanying saints Germoe and Breaca.
 Crowan church was given, by William, Earl of Gloucester to St James' Priory, Bristol, which was a dependency of the Benedictine Abbey of Tewkesbury.
-The present church is of the 15th century but was substantially restored in 1872.
+The present church is of the 15th century but was substantially restored in 1872, by J. P. St Aubyn.
+There were 2 other restorations of the church in the 19th century, in 1818 enlargement was needed to accommodate the growing population of miners; St Aubyn carried out another restoration in 1891.
+There were once 8 Nonconformist chapels in the parish, including one at Leedstown with a datestone 1869 and one at Townshend with a datestone 1871.

 In some 18th-century documents there is evidence that the parish was called Uni-Crowan and this may be connected to the fact that the parish was in two parts, one in Penwith and one in Kerrier hundred.
 The Kerrier portion was once a separate chapelry and may have had St Uny as its patron saint.
 Crowan feast was observed on the nearest Sunday to the eve of the Purification of the Blessed Virgin Mary.